Free guided tours of the Bradgate House Ruins run daily.

 The west wing was occupied by the great kitchen, bakery and servants’ quarters.
 The east wing contained the Chapel and the family apartments.

-The house suffered damage when the first wife of the 2nd Earl of Stamford set fire to the north-west Tower but it was repaired in time for the visit, in 1696, of William III.
+The house suffered damage when the first wife of the 2nd Earl of Stamford allegedly started a fire in 1694 but it was repaired in time for the visit, in 1696, of King William III.

-Bradgate House ceased to be lived in after the death of the 2nd Earl in 1719.
-By 1790 it was in ruin and slowly falling into decay.
+Bradgate House ceased to be lived in after the Fourth Earl inherited the title and moved with his family to Enville Hall in Staffordshire in 1739.
+By 1790 it was in ruins and slowly falling into decay.
 The Ruins are now preserved by the Bradgate Park Trust.

 Today the outline of this once magnificent house can still clearly be seen.
 The dwarf remains of walls, ruined towers, cellars, drainage channels, kitchen fireplace, bread ovens and much more.
 The only building that retains a roof is the Chapel.
 However, it has been much altered over the years.
 It does, however, contain a fine alabaster tomb, a memorial to Sir Henry Grey, (who was created Baron Grey of Groby by James I in 1603) and his wife, Anne Windsor.
 Sir Henry Grey was cousin of Lady Jane Grey and grandfather to another Henry Grey who was created First Earl of Stamford in 1628.
 Significant conservation work was carried out in the Chapel in 2015 and a new exhibition on the history of the house and family installed.

 To the east of the house is the site of what has traditionally been known as the Tilt Yard (supposedly used for Jousting).
 Recent geophysical investigations suggest that this area has been a garden since the house was built as evidence for an earlier garden design has been discovered beneath the visible remains of the Tudor formal garden.
 Now grassed over, the garden area is used in summer as a setting for outdoor performances.